korzepadawid/webhook/README.md

 ## 🎯 Task's aim

 > Create and deploy an application that consumes a git webhook and through this mechanism is able to restart another application after a push to its GIT repository.
 This should give automatic updates of the application.
 Webhooks are supported by both GitHub and our git.wmi.amu.edu.pl.
 Create a repository and integrate with your application to show that it works.
+Make sure to check HMAC signature that is present in the webhook.

 ## 🔨 Build with